ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * Audit container use the entity id as the partition key, so that each entity record technically should have 20G worth of storage size avaiable to store audit log.

 **(NEW) React Client Web Application**
-* A web application built using React, Typescript, Material UI
+* A web application dashboard built using React, Typescript, Material UI.

 # Give a star
 :star: If you enjoy this project, or are using this project to start your exciting new project, please give it a star.
 Thanks! :star: